ska-telescope/csp-lmc-prototype/README.md

 make down
 ```

 from the prototype root directory.
+The command stops and removes all the containers of the project.

 __NOTE__
 >Support for `CbfTestMaster` has been removed from the docker environment.